Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Introduction

-In Section 3 we show how to canonically associate to a given chromotopology a Riemann surface.
+The purpose of this paper is to show how to canonically associate a Riemann surface to a given chromotopology.
 The $N$-regular, edge $N$-coloring gives us a cyclic ordering of the edges at each vertex of the graph based on their color.
 We call such an ordering a \textit{rainbow}.
-This provides the structure of a Ribbon graph, and, following Grothendieck, we are led through the Belyi curve construction to a presentation of the associated Riemann surface as a covering space over ${\mathbb{CP}}^1$, branched over $\{0, 1, \infty\}$, with the graph embedded as the inverse image of the line segment $[0,1]$.
-One consequence of coming from a chromotopology is that the 2-faces of this surface are precisely those bounded by 4-edge cycles with edges colored by two adjacent colors from the rainbow (opposite edges having the same color).
-Although changing the ordering of colors in our rainbow will a priori yield a different Riemann surface, we show that in fact it results in a global conjugation of the monodromy group of the covering space, and hence isomorphic Riemann surfaces.
+As described in Section $3$, this provides the structure of a ribbon graph, and, following Grothendieck, we are led through the Belyi curve construction to a presentation of the associated Riemann surface as a covering space over $\mathbb{P}^1(\mathbb{C})$, branched over $\{0, 1, \infty\}$, with the graph embedded as the inverse image of the line segment $[0,1]$.
+One consequence of arriving at a Riemann surface from a chromotopology in this way is that the $2$-faces of this surface are precisely those bounded by $4$-edge cycles with edges colored by two adjacent colors from the rainbow (opposite edges having the same color).
+Although a change in the order of the colors in our rainbow will a priori yield a different Riemann surface, we show that in fact it results in a global conjugation of the monodromy group of the covering space, and hence in isomorphic Riemann surfaces.
 This fits well with the expectation from physics, as equivalence under permutation of the colors is a consequence of $R$-symmetry.
-We also reinterpret a purely combinatorial operation of exterior tensor product of Adinkras in geometric terms as a multi-point connected sum of the associated Riemann surfaces.
+We also reinterpret a purely combinatorial operation--- the exterior tensor product of Adinkras--- in geometric terms as a multi-point connected sum of the associated Riemann surfaces.

-The odd dashing condition was completely characterized by \cite{Doran:2012}.
-Up to a notion of equivalence under a series of {\em vertex switches}, each of which flips the parity of the markings on all the edges adjacent to a given vertex, the difference between two odd dashings on the same Adinkra was shown to correspond to a class in the first cohomology of $I^N/C$ viewed as a cubical complex.
-This is remarkably similar to the situation with spin structures on manifolds: the existence of a spin structure on an orientable manifold $M$ is determined by the second Stiefel-Whitney class of the tangent bundle $w_2(TX) \in H^2(M; {\mathbb{Z}}_2)$.
-A necessary and sufficient condition for spin structures to exist is $w_2(TX) = 0$, and the difference of two such spin structures is characterized by an element in $H^1(M;{\mathbb{Z}}_2)$, so that the set of spin structures is in bijection with $H^1(M;{\mathbb{Z}}_2)$.

-In Section 4 we show that this connection with spin structures is by no means coincidental.
-Firstly, in the context of dimer models on surface graphs, Cimasoni and Reshetikhin have demonstrated that a certain kind of edge marking, known as a Kastelyn orientation, is (up to equivalence) in one-to-one correspondence with spin structures on the surface.
-Given a bipartition of the vertices of the surface graph, a Kastelyn orientation is equivalent to an odd dashing.
-The correspondence between equivalence classes of Kastelyn orientations and spin structures is as affine spaces, and requires a base dimer configuration to be an isomorphism.
-A base dimer configuration is provided by the union of all edges of (any given) color, making the interpretation of an odd dashing as a spin structure canonical.